How to Start a YouTube Channel: 10 Brilliant Tips

 If you know which search terms your potential viewers are using, you can get more views on YouTube.
 All you have to do is add those relevant terms – in other words, YouTube keywords – to your video titles and descriptions.
 That small but impactful task tells the search engine which viewers to serve your content to.

 Want to know which search terms align with your video ideas?
-Or how many times a month viewers use specific keywords?
+Or how many times a month do viewers use specific keywords?

 Read this guide to learn the basics of YouTube keyword research.